 All individuals, business owners and businesses will need to file income tax.
 The type of income tax deadline you need to pay attention to varies by the type of business you own and the state in which you operate.

-If you are following the calendar year, use the following dates¹ for income tax payments/estimated tax payments:
+If you are a calendar year taxpayer, use the following dates for income tax payments/estimated tax payments:¹

-February 1: annual information statements to the recipients of certain payments made throughout 2020.
-These payments include cash payments for fish, rent, royalties, profit-sharing distributions, and more
+January 31: All businesses give annual information statements to the recipients of certain payments made throughout 2021.
+These payments include cash payments for fish, rent, royalties, retirement plan distributions, and more.

 If you are following a different fiscal year, you will need to change some of your income tax estimated payment dates.

-Business owners have the opportunity to set their fiscal years to different dates compared to the calendar year.
+Individuals and certain types of businesses have the opportunity to set their fiscal years to different dates compared to the calendar year.
 Not all types of business are able to do so.